For urgent consular assistance call

 Sudan operates on a cash only economy.
 Credit and debit cards are not accepted, even at large hotels.
 Make sure you have enough cash with you.
 Take unmarked US dollars dated from 2006.

 ATMs only accept local bank cards.
-Western Union only operates in Khartoum.
+Western Union and other money transfer systems are currently unreliable.

 Change money through banks or official exchange bureaus.
 It’s illegal to exchange currency outside of official banking channels.
 You could be fined or go to prison.